Alchemist-X/howcryptoworksbook/Chapter_05_Custody.md

 When selecting a hardware wallet, individuals can choose between different security philosophies offered by leading manufacturers. **Ledger devices** rely on proprietary secure elements and support thousands of tokens, prioritizing broad compatibility and hardware-level security.
 In contrast, **Trezor's models** feature open-source firmware that benefits from community auditing, appealing to individuals who prefer transparency and verifiable security.
 Trezor's newer models also include Secure Elements.

 Both approaches deliver substantial security advantages over software-based storage. **Private keys never leave the secure hardware environment**, making remote attacks nearly impossible.
-Devices are tamper-resistant and enforce PIN protections—Ledger wipes after three wrong PINs; Trezor adds exponential delays and wipes after sixteen.
+Devices are tamper-resistant and enforce PIN protections, Ledger wipes after three wrong PINs; Trezor adds exponential delays and wipes after sixteen.
 Firmware updates are cryptographically verified to prevent malicious modifications.

 ### Operational Best Practices

 However, maximizing these security benefits requires careful attention to operational practices.
 The most important consideration is **secure offline storage of seed phrases**, which serve as the ultimate backup for wallet recovery.
-Regular firmware updates help patch newly discovered vulnerabilities, while proper physical storage protects devices when not in use. **Device loss doesn't mean fund loss**—PIN protection secures the hardware while seed phrase backups enable full recovery on replacement devices.
+Regular firmware updates help patch newly discovered vulnerabilities, while proper physical storage protects devices when not in use. **Device loss doesn't mean fund loss**, PIN protection secures the hardware while seed phrase backups enable full recovery on replacement devices.
 This resilience represents a key advantage over purely digital storage methods.

 For individuals managing significant holdings, advanced custody strategies can eliminate **single points of failure** through redundancy and geographic distribution.
-The foundation of this approach involves creating **multiple copies of seed phrases** and storing them in different secure locations—if one backup is destroyed in a fire or flood, others remain accessible.
+The foundation of this approach involves creating **multiple copies of seed phrases** and storing them in different secure locations, if one backup is destroyed in a fire or flood, others remain accessible.
 These backups require either exceptional concealment or storage in fireproof safes to prevent theft while ensuring disaster resilience.

 Individuals with larger holdings can employ **Shamir's Secret Sharing (SSS)**, a cryptographic technique that splits seed phrases into multiple shares, requiring only a subset (M-of-N shares) to reconstruct the original phrase.
-This approach eliminates single points of failure while maintaining security—even if some shares are compromised or lost, the wallet remains both secure and recoverable.
+This approach eliminates single points of failure while maintaining security, even if some shares are compromised or lost, the wallet remains both secure and recoverable.
 However, SSS introduces temporary single points of failure during initial splitting or reassembly (see Section IV for institutional applications).

 ### Recovery Testing and Maintenance